414506-7 State Road (SR) 70 from Lorraine Road to Bourneside Boulevard Widening Project

 SR 70 from Lorraine Road to Bourneside Boulevard, Bradenton: Construction project: This project includes widening SR 70 from Lorraine Road to Bourneside Boulevard from a two-lane undivided roadway to a four-lane or six-lane divided roadway, depending on the location, construction of roundabouts on SR 70 at Uihlein Road, Del Webb Boulevard, and Bourneside Boulevard, intersection improvements at the existing signalized intersection of Greenbrook Boulevard and Lorraine Road, construction of four bridges over two Braden River crossing locations, new drainage system, construction of 10-foot shared use paths, street lighting, and landscaping, and installation of new fiber optic cable connecting the two signalized intersections to Manatee County’s regional Advanced Traffic Management System (ATMS).

 This week, crews will work to spread, mix, and grade the roadway subgrade and base material from Uihlein Road to the eastern limits of the project.
 Roadway embankment grading will continue throughout the project limits with construction of curb pads, followed by curb installation.
-Drainage work will continue on SR 70 between Uihlein Road and Greenbrook Boulevard.
+Drainage work will continue on SR 70 between Del Webb Boulevard and Greenbrook Boulevard.
+New waterline pipe will begin to be installed at Post Boulevard, heading west.